-- 1. Tax Credit Fee.
+1. Tax Credit Fee.
 A fee equal to 7% of the approved annual Federal LIHTC amount must be paid with the execution of the Firm Commitment ("Tax Credit Fee").
 The amount of the Tax Credit Fee is to be rounded up to the next dollar.
-The fee is non-refundable and will not be reduced or refunded if the Final Allocation amount is reduced or if the tax credits are returned or recaptured.
-If the Final Allocation amount is increased, the increased amount is subject to the fee and must be received prior to the issuance of 8609(s).
-The Tax Credit Fee cannot be included in eligible basis. - 2.
-Appraisal Fee.
+The fee is non-refundable and will not be reduced or refunded if the Tax Credit Issuance amount is reduced or if the tax credits are returned or recaptured.
+If the Tax Credit Issuance amount is increased, the increased amount is subject to the fee and must be received prior to the issuance of 8609(s) and Missouri Eligibility Statement(s).
+The Tax Credit Fee cannot be included in eligible basis.

+- 2. Appraisal Fee.
 MHDC will require an appraisal to confirm the market value of land and improvements.
 If the proposed purchase price is not supported by the MHDC appraisal, the purchase price may be reduced to the appraised value.
 MHDC staff shall order the appraisal and assess a fee of \$6,500 which must be paid with the execution of the Conditional Reservation ("Appraisal Fee").
 The Appraisal Fee is non-refundable. - 3.
 Construction Cost Analysis Fee.
 MHDC will order and assess a fee of \$5,000 for an independent third party report to provide an upfront construction cost analysis for all approved developments in excess of six (6) units ("Cost Analysis Fee").
-The Cost Analysis Fee would be due with the Firm Submission If a third party analysis is also required by the lender or investor on the property, MHDC will endeavor to work with that party to avoid duplicate costs. - 4.
+The Cost Analysis Fee would be due with the Firm Submission.
+If a third party analysis is also required by the lender or investor on the property, MHDC will endeavor to work with that party to avoid duplicate costs. - 4.
 Construction Inspection Fee.
-A fee will be assessed to compensate either MHDC or a third-party inspector hired by MHDC staff for construction inspections ("Construction Inspection Fee").
+A minimum fee of \$13,500 will be assessed to compensate either MHDC or a third-party inspector hired by MHDC staff for construction inspections ("Construction Inspection Fee").
 The amount of the Construction Inspection Fee will be based on the estimated length of the construction period.
 See the Developer's Guide for guidance on estimated fees for budgeting purposes. - 5.
 LIHTC LURA Recording Fee.
 The owner will be responsible for the fee charged for recording the LIHTC LURA with the county in which the development is located.
 If MHDC records the LURA, the fee is \$160. - 6.
 Compliance Monitoring Fee.
 A compliance monitoring fee will be assessed to cover the costs of the IRS-required compliance monitoring program ("Compliance Monitoring Fee").
 The fee is \$10 per low-income unit (including employee use units) and workforce housing unit (occupied by households between 60% and 80% of the area median income) multiplied by thirty (30) years (the extended-use period).
 The Compliance Monitoring Fee must be paid once the last building in the development is placed in service.
-8609(s) will not be issued until MHDC receives the Compliance Monitoring Fee.
+8609(s) and Missouri Eligibility Statement(s) will not be issued until MHDC receives the Compliance Monitoring Fee.
 The Compliance Monitoring Fee cannot be included in eligible basis. - 7.
 Document Revision Fee.
-A fee of \$100 per form will be charged for revisions to an 8609 or LIHTC LURA for (i) any corrections requested that were the result of incorrect information provided to MHDC staff by the owner, and (ii) any corrections requested more than ten (10) days after owner's receipt of the 8609, or LIHTC LURA, as applicable.
+A fee of \$100 per form will be charged for revisions to an 8609 or Missouri Eligibility Statement or LIHTC LURA for (i) any corrections requested that were the result of incorrect information provided to MHDC staff by the owner, and (ii) any corrections requested more than ten (10) days after owner's receipt of the 8609, Missouri Eligibility Statement, or LIHTC LURA, as applicable. - 8.
+Plan Review Worksheet Revision Fee.
+A \$25 per unit fee may be charged if a revision of the unit number assignments are required after the submission of the fully-executed Plan Review Worksheet at Cost Certification.